 This is my other Euphorbia tirucalli called ‘Rosea’.
 It was given to me by the owner of Pleasant Acres Nursery in Leland, Mississippi in May 2012.
-It’s common name Firesticks and the newer upper growth will turn a reddish color if given more sun.
+The cultivar name is ‘Firesticks’ and the newer upper growth will turn a reddish color if given more sun.

 I was really surprised how fast this plant grew.